-NSA to request deposit of £2000.00 from the Appellant and from the Breed Society to be received at NSA no later than 28 days prior to the hearing (5a refers).
+BIAC will request deposits of £3000.00 from the Appellant and from the Society to be received by BIAC no later than 28 days prior to the hearing (paragraph 5a refers).

-NSA to place the deposits in a separate interest earning account.
+BIAC will place the deposits in a separate interest earning account.